MISP/MISP/docs/INSTALL.rhel8.md

 {!generic/manual-install-notes.md!}

-This document details the steps to install MISP on Red Hat Enterprise Linux 8.x (RHEL 8.x) and CentOS 8.x.
+This document details the steps to install MISP on Red Hat Enterprise Linux 8.x (RHEL 8.x) and Rocky Linux 8.x.
-This is a joint RHEL/CentOS install guide.
+This is a joint RHEL/Rocky install guide.
 The authors tried to make it contextually evident what applies to which flavor.

 The following assumptions with regard to this installation have been made.